lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ~~~

 "Certificate" is a standard X.509 certificate that MUST be compliant
-with RFC5280.
+with RFC 5280.
 Enforcement of this constraint is left to the relying
 parties.

 "opaqueCert" should be used sparingly as it requires the receiving